Scenario Planning for the New Normal

 But in the current environment, you really need to be more regularly updating your long-range plan and looking at what your runway looks like, and also figuring out the scenario that we started with initially.
 Is that where we’re headed or do we need to start pivoting?

 Does the process for scenario planning vary depending on the stage of the startup?

-I would say that in general, the approach to scenario planning may not vary that much between seed, Series A, B, or Series C companies.
+In general, the approach to scenario planning may not vary that much between seed, Series A, B, or Series C companies.
 However, one thing that could drive a difference in the approach would be based on the funding stage would have to do if the market for raising B and C becomes more challenging for one funding round versus another.

 Since cash is king right now, what tools would you recommend for a Series A, B or C startup to put in place?
 When is it a good time to start implementing a tool for controlling spend?

 As you start getting bigger, you really need to start getting to the point that you have budgets distributed by departments and owners.
 After that you have different approval and authorization matrices where the CEO doesn’t need to approve everything, but perhaps approving stuff as gets the largest levels.